AWS Key Management in Verify Privilege Vault Cloud

 Procedure

-Changing your key management settings triggers SSC maintenance mode and a secret key rotation that re-encrypts (or de-encrypts) all your secret keys!
+Changing your key management settings triggers SSC maintenance mode and a secret key rotation that re-encrypts (or decrypts) all your secret keys!
 No one can access secrets until the rotation finishes, and it must finish successfully before further key management changes can be made.

 Task 1: Setting up the Encryption Key and IAM User in AWS